ietf-wg-add/draft-ietf-add-requirements/interim-jan-2021/resolver-behavior-self-description.md

 * Ex 2: Which encryption protocols are supported
     * DoH and DoT, DoT only, etc.
     * Should be extensible to accommodate future protocols
-* Ex 3: Requires some form of client identity confirmation
+* Ex 3: Access-controlled resolvers describing their properties outside of access control